xylafur/cosc4368-AI-GroupProject/README.md

 functions that manipulate those entities and run using information contained within them.

+For example the 'Agent' object in agent.py has all of the information that the agent would contain such as its current position as an x, y point and wether or not it is holding a block

+The 'World' object in world.py contains everything about the world, which really is just a grid of 'Location' objects.
+Some of these 'Location' objects are pick up and drop offs, others are not.
+Other than that the World object has the behavior of the world defined as functions.

+These two object know nothing about eachother.
+All of the functions in World can be implemented without an Agent object.
+All of the functions in Agent can be implemented without a World object.
+The World does not know the position of the Agent, only the Agent knows his position (as an x, y point).

 The intended purpose behind each of the modules is such:
     location.py
         Has the definitions for the objects that represent individual squares (locations) in the world.
 There are 3 object types that are used by